 How much your pooch will cost long-term

-Only the initial purchase of your pet and their first vaccinations and spay/neuter are one-time costs.
+Only the initial purchase of your pet and their first vaccinations and spay/neuter are one-time costs, which are usually included in your adoption fees.
 The rest are ongoing expenses that should be wired into your budget.

 It’s safe to say, the bigger the dog, the more expensive they will be in terms of accessories and food needs.
 The average dog has a lifespan of approximately 15 years.

 Some of the recurring expenses could include the following.

 - Grooming: $70 to $90 (depending on the breed and the frequency of grooming)